AJMansfield/Intelligence-Core-Public/kttu02.md

 You hand the ring over, and the official slips it into a pouch inside his robe.
-Standing up, he opens a filing cabinet behind him, and retrieves and hands you an official-looking form covered in alien heiroglyphics.
+Standing up, he opens a filing cabinet behind him, and retrieves and hands you an official-looking form covered in alien hieroglyphics.

 Seeing your confusion, Leon waves the rest of the crew ahead, and one of the soldiers stands to open the large roll door leading into the city.